- "You, sir, are no Jack Kennedy." came from "Senator, you're no Jack Kennedy," Lloyd Bentsen's famous putdown to Dan Quayle.

 - Not only did Marie Antoinette never say "let them eat cake" (Qu'ils mangent de la brioche), she would likely have been horrified by the accusation, as she was deeply involved in charity work for the poor and gave a significant portion of her income to feed them (more than the rest of the French royal family combined).
 French philosopher Jean-Jacques Rousseau wrote that a "great princess" said "S'ils n'ont plus de pain, qu'ils mangent de la brioche", commonly translated as "If they have no bread, let them eat cake", when told peasants were starving, but wrote this when Marie was a child—and besides, Rousseau died well before The French Revolution (in 1778).
-The quote may have satirised Marie Theresa, wife of Louis XV, before it was transferred to Marie Antoinette.
+The quote may have satirised Marie Leszczyńska, wife of Louis XV, or perhaps the Austrian Empress Maria Theresa, before it was transferred to Marie Antoinette (Maria Theresa's daughter).
 Note that brioche is not really cake but a rich variety of bread with a higher egg and butter content than normal bread.

-- Louis Antoine St Just never said at the trial of Louis XVI, "A King must reign or die", he said "This man must reign or die."
+- Louis Antoine de Saint-Just never said at the trial of Louis XVI, "A King must reign or die", he said "This man must reign or die."

 - The "We Will Bury You!" speech Soviet leader Nikita Khrushchev gave to a group of Western politicians in 1956.
 Partly poor translation, partly because West-East tensions were already increasing in this stage of the Cold War, the comment was interpreted as a direct nuclear threat against the United States.
 The complete quote is "Whether you like it or not, history is on our side.
 We will dig you in" (Нравится вам или нет, но история на нашей стороне. Мы вас закопаем Nravitsya vam ili nyet, no istoria na nashey storone.
 My vas zakopayem.), in reference to the common Marxist saying "The proletariatnote is the undertaker [mortician] of capitalism".
 Khrushchev was actually expressing the communist theory that capitalism was historically predetermined to eventually be supplanted by communism.
 He meant that the Soviet Union would long outlast the western powers, as in "we'll attend your funeral", not cause it.
 "We will still be here when they bury you!" might be more to the point.